beatriznegreiros/fuzzycorr/README.md

-## Fuzzy Map Comparison for Numerical Model Validation
+## Fuzzy Map Comparison for the Evaluation of Hydro-morphodynamic Numerical Models
 ---
 This repository contains the work developed during a Master Thesis on fuzzy map comparison methods to assess the performance of hydro-morphodynamic numerical models.